tea2code/fantasy-rts/documentation/plugins/VanillaJob.md

 Load using `frts/JobManager` in the `utilities` section of the load file.

 Will identify itself by the name and type `frts::JobManager`.
 It can also be found in the static class `JobIds`.

+### Job Marker

+This component describes that a certain job is executed at the entity position.

+Default ID can be found in the static class `JobIds`.